ponyyuhan/ID2223_lab2/README.md

 # ID2223_lab2

 We use Google Drive to save the dataset (arrow files) due to its need for high storage capacity.
+Huggingface link(Allow the user to paste in the URL to a video, and transcribe what is spoken in the video):https://huggingface.co/spaces/Campfireman/whisper_lab2

 # Model-centric optimization